Oppo K1 With In-Display Fingerprint Sensor Launched in India

-Oppo K1 was launched in India on Wednesday, featuring an in-display fingerprint sensor and Hyper Boost tech for an optimised gaming experience.
-Other highlights of the Oppo K1 include its waterdrop-shaped display notch, its large 6.4-inch display with Corning Gorilla Glass 5, its dual rear camera setup, as well as its gradient design rear panel.
+Oppo on Wednesday introduced its Oppo K1 smartphone in India, featuring an in-display fingerprint sensor and Hyper Boost tech for an optimised gaming experience.
+Other highlights of the Oppo K1 include its waterdrop-shaped display notch, its large 6.4-inch display with Corning Gorilla Glass 5, a dual rear camera setup, as well as its gradient design rear panel.
 The Oppo K1 also bears a massive 25-megapixel selfie camera, with AI-based beautification features and 296-point facial recognition.
-The rear camera also features AI scene detection, as well as an AI-powered portrait mode.
+Additionally, the rear camera packs AI scene detection, as well as an AI-powered portrait mode.
+The phone will be available via Flipkart.com.
 Read on for more details about the Oppo K1, including its price in India, its release date, launch offers, and more.

 Oppo K1 price in India, launch offers